rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 identical to those provided during candidate gathering (i.e., MUST NOT contain private host IP addresses).

+The mDNS name of an mDNS candidate MUST be used in its connection-address field in the SDP.
+When an mDNS candidate is the default candidate, its mDNS name MUST be used in the connection-address field of the "c=" line in the SDP.
+Since an mDNS candidate also conceals its address family, the corresponding "c=" line SHOULD use "IP4" in the address-type field.

 ICE Candidate Processing {#processing}
 --------------------------------------